Japanese profanity

 Profanity in the Japanese language can pertain to scatological references or aim to put down the listener by negatively commenting on their ability, intellect, or appearance.
 Furthermore, there are different levels of Japanese speech that indicate politeness, social standing and respect, referred to, simply, as honorific form (敬語 keigo).
 Using the incorrect form of Japanese can itself be insulting to the listener.

 Language-based profanity

-In Japanese culture, social hierarchy plays a significant role in the way one speaks to the various people they interact with on a day-to-day basis.
+In Japanese culture, social hierarchy plays a significant role in the way someone speaks to the various people they interact with on a day-to-day basis.
 Choice on level of speech, politeness, body language and appropriate content is assessed on a situational basis, and intentional misuse of these social cues can be offensive to the listener in conversation.

 Pronouns and suffixes

 Pronouns are rarely used in Japanese compared to English.
 Rather, a Japanese speaker would refer to another individual, whether it be in the second person or third person, by their family name.
-However, when referring to an individual, the use of suffixes on pronouns can be used to indicate levels of politeness.
+The use of suffixes on names can indicate levels of politeness when referring to an individual.

-For example, in English one could say "Excuse me, Ms Ishiyama, but I cannot hear you.
-Could you please speak louder?", the following would be an incorrect translation:
+For example, in English one might say, "Excuse me, Ms. Ishiyama, but I cannot hear you.
+Could you please speak louder?"
+The following would be a literal translation:

-(1) 石山先生、すみませんが私はあなたを聞こえません。あなたはもっと大きい声で話してくれませんか？ (Ishiyama-sensei, sumimasen ga watashi wa anata wo kikoemasen.
-Anata wa motto ōkī koe de hanashitekuremasenka?)